1. Fill out this form and submit your file! - https://faq.library.upenn.edu/ec

 The 3D printers at the Education Commons are available to the Penn community of students, faculty and staff.
-At present, we have one Makerbot Replicator and two Makerbot Minis.
+At present, we have one Makerbot Replicator 5th Gen. and one Makerbot Replicator+.
 You can use the printers to make three-dimensional objects in plastic using a design that is uploaded from a digital computer file.

 (The Biomedical Library has a Stratasys 3D printer - please see their 3D guide for details.)